eachanjohnson/genson/README.md

 ## To do
 1. Throughly test.
+2. Add more classes to HTML tags where possible.
-2. Add more pseudo-dynamic features.
+3. Add more pseudo-dynamic features.
-3. Package into `setup.py`.
+4. Package into `setup.py`.